andrcode1/source/README.md

 # Standard Calculator

-This is a simple standard calculator application built using C++ and wxWidgets.
+This is a standard calculator project which is able to calculate complex mathematical expressions.
+Is built using the wxWidgets library for cross-platform compatibility.

 ## Prerequisites